Scouttman/temprature_module/README.md

 # Heatpad controller

-Desgiend to use use peltiers to keep
+Desgiend to use use peltiers to keep SBS plate at a constant temprature

 hardware consists of a
 Full hbridge used to control a peltier device